 However, few other sports demand such a high level of individual responsibility as paragliding.
 Prudence and risk-awareness are basic requirements for the safe practice of the sport, for the very reason that it is so easy to learn and practically anyone can do so.
-Carelessness and overestimating one's own abilities can quickly lead to critical reliable situations Α assessment conditions for flying is particularly important.
-Paragliders are not designed to be flown in turbulent weather.
+Carelessness and overestimating one's own abilities can quickly lead to critical situations.
+A reliable assessment of conditions for flying is particularly important.
 Most serious paraglider accidents are caused by pilots misjudging the weather for flying.